CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![alphabet, manual](assets/manual-bits/_alphabet-m003.png)
 Manual: ab, act, bad, cabby, adder, fed, left, get, hit, city, jug, luck, like, melt, know, proof, plate, query, roller, sort, trust, upper, wavy, wow, exit, eyes, size

+# Notation

+Use the joining rules below unless otherwise specified.

+Letters in brackets are compound letters or slurs.

+* ^ indicates the following letters are raised.
+* . indicates a small gap to indicate omitted letters, as in Mode 2.
+* _ indicates the following letters are lowered.
+* \* indicates a dot on the line (or a tiny bit above)
+* : indicates a sharp join between vowels.
+Otherwise all vowels have rounded joins.
+* I indicates dotted i.
+E is used if the dot is optional.
+* Dot for doubled letters is not included.
+* () indicates a compound letter.
+* vowels are listed in order written.

+Where there is more than one way to write a letter or compound, I added numbers.
+Often the number chosen reflects the shape of the compound, as a mnemonic.
+This was not always possible.

+**ing**
+(ing1) = straight, (ing2) = curved, chosen because 1 is straight and 2 is curved.
+(Cricket)

 # General Rules and Simple Abbreviations

 ### Doubling a Letter